Ponderosa/dancing_duck/README.md

 For further Pico information, please see the getting started link below.

 ## Flashing Instructions
+### Copy to mass storage via USB
+The Pico can load firmware images by copying the U2F output file.
+It needs to put into mass storage mode first.
+To do this hold down the button on the pico while plugging in the USB cable.
+More instructions can be found in the getting started manual linked below.

 ### J-Link
 1. Download and install latest package https://www.segger.com/downloads/jlink/ (Top section)
 2. Solder 3 pins to Debug port on Pico and wire to SWD interface on J-Link.